What is an elote?

 Elotes are really easy to make.
 The most important thing is to make sure your corn is sweet and fresh.
 Here’s a simple recipe you can follow and save on Glutto.

-- 4 sweet corn on the cob (with husk)
+- 4 sweet corn on the cob with husk (for elotes) OR 1 can of unsweetened corn (for esquites)

 - 1/4 cup mayonnaise